-- have fundamental mathematical, analytical, and scientific skills and abilities to apply engineering technology concepts to a wide variety of problems.
-Specialty course sequences include digital systems, analog systems, and design preparation. - 2. combine laboratory/design experience and theory with focus on contemporary applications. - be able to work in teams and communicate effectively in written, oral and graphical form - be prepared for life-long career and professional growth, students will interact with local industries and be active in their professional societies (IEEE-B). - demonstrate an awareness of the importance of ethical and social issues, and responsibilities associated with their engineering technology careers within diverse global environments.
+- have fundamental mathematical, analytical, and scientific skills and abilities to apply engineering technology concepts to a wide variety of problems. - 2. combine laboratory/design experience and theory with focus on contemporary applications. - be able to work in teams and communicate effectively in written, oral and graphical form - be prepared for life-long career and professional growth, students will interact with local industries and be active in their appropriate professional societies. - demonstrate an awareness of the importance of ethical and social issues, and responsibilities associated with their engineering technology careers within diverse global environments.

 The electrical engineering technology-computer option curriculum provides the preparation for graduates to enter the growing field of computer hardware and software.
 The demand for graduates having both computer hardware and software skills is quickly developing as the importance of automation, robotics, and artificial intelligence is recognized.
 Graduates of this program will be prepared for those opportunities in industry requiring considerable knowledge of both computer hardware and software.

 The electrical engineering technology - telecommunications option curriculum prepares graduates for entry into the rapidly expanding field of telecommunications.
 This program provides a foundation in basic electronics as well as computer programming, computer networks and telecommunications management.
 Graduates are prepared for employment by telecommunications companies as well as companies using telecommunications services.